Andrew College

 Andrew College is a private liberal arts college in Cuthbert, Georgia.
 It is associated with The United Methodist Church and is the ninth-oldest college in Georgia.
 Andrew is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The college awards Associate of Arts (AA), Associate of Music (AM), Associate of Science (AS) degrees, an Associate Degree in Nursing (ADN), as well as Bachelor of Science in Business Administration (BSBA), Bachelor of Science in Organizational Leadership, and a Bachelor of Science, Elementary Education (BSEE).
-Additionally, students can earn a Certificate of Cancer Registry Management, Certificate in Church Music, and an on-line degree in Agribusiness and Communications.

-Andrew is home to four student residence halls, a full-service dining hall, an updated student center, and an on-campus library.
-The campus also houses an intramural field and off-campus baseball, softball, and soccer.
-In addition to the outdoor athletic facilities offered, students also enjoy access to the Jinks Physical Education Complex with racquetball courts and a weight room.

 History

 Andrew College was granted its charter as Andrew Female College by the Georgia General Assembly on January 15, 1854.
 At the time, it was the second oldest charter in the United States to give an educational institution the right to confer degrees upon women.
 It was named for Bishop James Osgood Andrew of the Methodist Episcopal Church, South.

 In 1864, Andrew College was requisitioned by the Confederate Army and served as Hood Hospital during the American Civil War.
 It was one of three hospitals in Cuthbert.
 Despite its buildings being used as a hospital, classes continued on a limited basis, and female students assisted the wounded with tasks like reading and writing letters.

 In 1892, a fire consumed the campus.
 The people of Cuthbert raised money to begin rebuilding the same year.
 That fall, the college reopened in what is now known as Old Main, a five-story Victorian, designed by Atlanta architect William H. Parkins, that was constructed for $25,000.
 Parkins was the most significant architect practicing in Georgia in the immediate decades following the Civil War.
 He settled in Atlanta where he started the state's most successful architectural business, which lasted until his retirement in the late 1880s.

-In 1917, Andrew became a junior college, and the institution became co-educational in 1956.
-In 2018, Andrew began offering a baccalaureate degree in Business and Bachelor of Science in Organizational Leadership (BS) and additional baccalaureate degrees are being developed.
+In 1917, Andrew became a junior college.
+The institution became co-educational in 1956.
+In 2018, Andrew began offering a baccalaureate degrees again.

-The current president is Linda Buchanan, Ph.D., who has served since June 2015.
+The current president is William R. Kennedy who has served since June 2023.

 Accreditation

-Andrew College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees and baccalaureate degrees.
+Andrew College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, baccalaureate degrees, and certificate programs designed to prepare students for meaningful careers and lifelong learning.